iFixit/itbrokeand.ifixit.com/_posts/2015-08-04-renaming-tables-with-zero-downtime.md

 Here we create a view with the new name that we want to end up with:

 {% highlight mysql %}
-CREATE VIEW `bob` AS SELECT * FROM `alice`;
+CREATE VIEW `users` AS SELECT * FROM `people`;
 {% endhighlight %}

 # Updating Queries in Code

-Now that we have a view that acts just like a proper table, we can deploy the code that updates all queries to reference `bob` instead of `alice`.
+Now that we have a view that acts just like a proper table, we can deploy the code that updates all queries to reference `users` instead of `people`.
-All actions, including writes, proxy through to the underlying table, `alice`.
+All actions, including writes, proxy through to the underlying table, `people`.

 # Replacing the View With the Table